 The old Pavilion was torn down several years ago, and while my nostalgic heart mourns it a little, I can’t help but admire how amazing the transition has been.
 The Myrtle Beach Boardwalk is a vibrant area full of fantastic restaurants, shopping and events offering all of the things I loved so much as a kid.
 But it's even better now that you can walk the entire oceanfront promenade to reach all of the exciting attractions with a view of the ocean always in sight.

 Views were exactly what my mission was for this particular visit to the Grand Strand because another major change to the boardwalk since my childhood days is the addition of the SkyWheel.
 At 20 stories tall, the SkyWheel has become an iconic fixture in Myrtle Beach with its spectacular bird’s-eye view of the Atlantic.
 As someone who has so many memories of this beach in particular, I figured it was about time I got to see it from the sky.

 As we stepped onto the gondola, I was impressed by how spacious and comfortable it was.
 Not only is it temperature controlled, the ride is so smooth, even people who are afraid of heights find the SkyWheel to be a great experience.
 The fully enclosed gondolas feel very safe, and should anyone desire to get off, there’s an emergency call button that will alert the operator to bring you right down.

 The day couldn’t have been more beautiful for a trip to the beach.
 The skies were a crystal clear, Carolina blue, and seeing the ocean from the sky was just incredible.
 It’s not something I will soon forget.
-My family and I are planning a trip down to the coast this summer with my little ones in tow.
 While I look forward to sharing some of the vacation traditions I treasured growing up with my kids, I think this latest adventure at the SkyWheel will have to become a family tradition, too.